Yuppie: Usage outside the United States

-"Yuppie" was in common use in Britain from the early 1980s onward (the premiership of Margaret Thatcher) and by 1987 had spawned subsidiary terms used in newspapers such as "yuppiedom", "yuppification", "yuppify" and "yuppie-bashing".
+"Yuppie" was in common use in Britain from the early 1980s onward (the premiership of Margaret Thatcher); by 1987, it had spawned subsidiary terms used in newspapers such as "yuppiedom", "yuppification", "yuppify" and "yuppie-bashing".

 A September 2010 article in The Standard described the items on a typical Hong Kong resident's "yuppie wish list" based on a survey of 28- to 35-year-olds.
 About 58% wanted to own their own home, 40% wanted to professionally invest, and 28% wanted to become a boss.
 A September 2010 article in The New York Times defined as a hallmark of Russian "yuppie life" the adoption of yoga and other elements of Indian culture such as their clothes, food, and furniture.

+In popular culture

+In the 1987 crime drama film Wall Street, Michael Douglas and Charlie Sheen both portray yuppies.

+In the 1988 film Bright Lights, Big City, Michael J. Fox as Jamie plays a typical yuppie.

+In the 2000 American horror film American Psycho, the protagonist Patrick Bateman along with his work colleagues are all portrayed as yuppies.

+In the 2013 Martin Scorsese film The Wolf of Wall Street, Leonardo DiCaprio plays the role of a yuppie.